B3ND1X/air-script/README.md

 Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

-*If on Raspberry Pi, it's recommended to use cloud cracking to decrypt the password.*
+*If on Raspberry Pi, it's recommended to NOT crack passwords locally*

-*Create or upload your own wordlist to Air Script if you want to crack local.
+*Create or upload your own wordlist if you want to crack local.
 More wordlists means a higher chance of getting the password!*

-*Use cloud cracking to crack passwords: .cap files are automatically converted and sent to https://www.onlinehashcrack.com/*
+*Handshakes can sent to https://wpa-sec.stanev.org for cracking online.
+You will be emailed if any passwords are found.*

 ## EMAIL NOTIFICATIONS